Klipper3d/klipper/docs/BLTouch.md

 5. At this point it's a good idea to verify that the offset is close to 1mm, if not, then you probably want to move the probe up or down to fix this.
-You want it to trigger well before the nozzle hits the bed, so that possible stuck filament or a warped bed don't affect any probing action.
+You want it to trigger well before the nozzle hits the bed, so that possible stuck filament or a warped bed doesn't affect any probing action.
 But at the same time, you want that the retracted position is as far above the nozzle as possible, to avoid damage by touching printed parts.